SDPB Arts

 And I just didn't know how to go about that.

-I saw a call for Entries, national show that was starting in New York, and this was right after I graduated.
+I saw a call for entries National show that was starting in New York and this is right after I graduated.

-So I te I sent two images for that and they both got in the show, opened in New York, then went to St. Louis and they had a closing reception in San Francisco.
+opened in New York, then went to Saint Louis, and they had a closing reception in San Francisco.

 And so I went out to that and John Pence said, we really like your work.

-If you could send out, you know, 15 more images and we'd, you know, the review committee would see if, you know, and I was like, floor.
+If you could send out, you know, 15 more images and video, the review committee would see it's, you know, and I was like floored.

-But 15, I didn't even have, I didn't have one more.
+I thought, oh, yeah, but 15 I didn't even have I didn't have one more.

 I sent those two out.

-So I sent those out and that's when I really was working all night and struggling to get these done.
+So I sent those out, and that's when I really was working all night and struggling to get this done.

 That was joy.

-One thing he did that really kind of helped me was he did a lot of group shows.
+one thing he did that really kind of help me was he did a lot of group shows.

-So I did get a lot of calls and I, and now I think, why didn't I follow up on some of those?
+So I did get a lot of calls and I. And now I think, why didn't I follow someone else?

-But, but I just, I had more than enough to do with the two kids and my commitment to John Penn.
+But but I just I had more than enough to do with the two kids and my commitment to John Pence.

-So I've, I felt like I, I just wanted to stay there.
+I felt like I just wanted to stay there.

 So I never pursued any other gallery.